Socialsuite

 Overview

 They came to me with a logo and a set of suggested brand colors.
-Everything else — the visual language, the photography approach, the illustration system, the typography, and its primary digital application — I designed from there.
+Everything else, the visual language, the photography approach, the typography, and its primary digital application, I designed from there.

 The Challenge

-As a platform serving both Fortune 500 companies and leading nonprofits, they needed a brand presence that could speak credibly to both.
-Instead, they had outdated visuals, a confusing user experience, and a homepage conversion rate of just 2.15%.
-The goal was ambitious: double conversions to 4.5% — without sacrificing lead quality.
+Their website didn't match their market position: outdated visuals, a confusing experience, and a homepage conversion rate of 2.15%.
+The goal was ambitious: double conversions to 4.5% without sacrificing lead quality.

 Visual Identity Disconnect

-The existing site relied on generic stock illustrations and dated visuals that failed to communicate the premium positioning of enterprise software.
+Generic stock illustrations and dated visuals failed to communicate premium enterprise positioning.

 Poor Conversion Performance

-A homepage conversion rate of just 2.15% was actively hindering growth.
+A 2.15% homepage conversion rate was actively hindering growth.

 Audience Confusion

-A single "Book a Demo" flow attempted to serve two dramatically different audiences — creating friction at every touchpoint.
+A single "Book a Demo" flow tried to serve two dramatically different audiences, creating friction at every touchpoint.

 Socialsuite Old Homepage Top